Turbidity Meter / Turbidity Sensor Frequently Asked Questions (FAQ)

 The third type is process or in situ calibration.
 This is an on-line calibration where the operator enters the process calibration menu on the transmitter and saves the current turbidity reading.
 The operator then takes a sample of the process liquid to measure it against a laboratory instrument in order to obtain a reference turbidity measurement.
 Depending on the turbidity sensor and transmitter, multiple point in situ calibrations are possible (e.g. METTLER TOLEDO M800 transmitter and backscattered light turbidity sensor).

 METTLER TOLEDO turbidity meter/turbidity sensors can be used in many industries such as:

 How do you select the right turbidity sensor?

 The turbidity sensor should be selected based on the required measurement range as well as the application.
 METTLER TOLEDO offers several versatile turbidity sensors that meet the requirements of many different applications, such as:

 Please contact your local METTLER TOLEDO representative for details.

-Rugged and easy to use turbidity system designed for use in phase separation by turbidity/color and for product identification processes.
+Rugged and easy-to-use optical beer monitoring system designed for phase separation by turbidity or color and for product identification processes.